Hands-on Gear Review

-Pros: Lightweight, versatile,good value, great fit, front hood and hem adjustmenst are easy to use, pit zips easy to open one handed.
+Pros: Moderately lightweight, versatile, good value, great fit, front hood and hem adjustments are easy to use.

-Cons: Rear hood adjustment can be hard to fully loosen, hand pockets are smaller than average, main zipper is difficult to pull one handed.
+Cons: Hand pockets are smaller than average, rear hood adjustment can be hard to fully loosen, main zipper is difficult to pull one handed, heavy for backpacking.